skillrepos/ollama-intro/labs.md

 }' | python3 -m json.tool
 ```

-   It cannot answer - notice it asks for the details rather than guessing.
-Now put those details in the array, writing the `assistant` turn ourselves.
+   It cannot answer because it doesn't have access to the information.
+Let's pretend though that we had already gotten an answer from the model (the `assistant`) and put those details in the array, writing the `assistant` turn ourselves.
+This simulates building up a set of messages (the `memory`) over time.

 ```
 curl -sS http://localhost:11434/api/chat -d '{